FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Introduction

-FlexFringe originated from the DFASAT~\cite{heule2010exact} algorithm for learning non-probabilistic deterministic finite automata (DFA) and is based on the well-known red-blue state merging framework~\cite{lang1998results}.
-Learning automata from trace data~\cite{cook1998discovering} has been used for analyzing different types of complex software systems such as web-services~\cite{bertolino2009automatic,ingham2007learning}, X11 programs~\cite{ammons2002mining}, communication protocols~\cite{comparetti2009prospex,antunes2011reverse,fiteruau2017model, fiterau2020analysis}, Java programs~\cite{cho2011mace}, and malicious software~\cite{cui2007discoverer, cui2007discoverer}.
-A great benefit that state machines provide over more traditional machine learning models is that software systems are in essence state machines.
-Hence, these models give unparalleled insight into the inner workings of software and can even be used as input to software testing techniques~\cite{lee1996principles}.
+Automata (state machines) are key models for the design and analysis of software systems~\cite{lee1996principles}.
+Producing and maintaining such models is costly and error-prone, so methods have been developed to learn their structure automatically from trace data~\cite{cook1998discovering}.
+Learned automata have been used to analyze different types of complex software systems such as web-services~\cite{bertolino2009automatic,ingham2007learning}, X11 programs~\cite{ammons2002mining}, communication protocols~\cite{comparetti2009prospex,antunes2011reverse,fiteruau2017model, fiterau2020analysis}, Java programs~\cite{cho2011mace}, and malicious software~\cite{cui2007discoverer}.
+These studies highlight a great benefit that automata provide over more traditional machine learning models, which is that the behavior of many different software systems can be succinctly modeled using different kinds of automata.
+Through visualization, these models give unparalleled insight into the inner workings of software systems and have been used to discover and locate different types of software errors.

+FlexFringe~\cite{verwer2017flexfringe}, which originated from the DFASAT~\cite{heule2010exact} algorithm, is a framework for learning different kinds of automata using the red-blue state merging framework~\cite{lang1998results}.
+Learning automata from traces can be seen as a grammatical inference~\cite{higuera2010book} problem where traces are modeled as the words of a language, and the goal is to find a model for this language, e.g., a (probabilistic) deterministic finite state automaton (P)DFA~\cite{hopcroft2001introduction}.
+Although the problem of learning a (P)DFA is NP-hard~\cite{gold1978complexity} and hard to approximate~\cite{pitt1993minimum}, state merging is a well-known and effective heuristic method for solving this problem~\cite{lang1998results}.